code-golf/code-golf/CONTRIBUTING.md

 - `category` - One of 'Art', 'Computing', 'Gaming', 'Mathematics', 'Sequence', 'Transform'.
 - `preamble` - HTML description of the hole.
 May include go templating marks.
 The root `.` is the data from the `data` field.
+- `synopsis` - Short overview of the hole.

 In addition, each section may define the following fields: